xSolutions365/Engineering-Principles/README.md

 Security should be built into the system from the start — not bolted on later.
 Default to secure patterns, handle sensitive data with care, and use the tools and checks that help prevent common vulnerabilities.

 **Why it matters**
+Handling security issues upfront is preferable to dealing with a breach or event further down the line.
+Being proactive and building trustworthy systems means we protect our clients and our reputation.

 **Practices**

 - [Handle secrets and credentials securely](docs/build-confidence.md#handle-secrets-and-credentials-securely)
 - [Validate and sanitise user input](docs/build-confidence.md#validate-and-sanitise-user-input)
 - [Avoid hardcoded config or tokens](docs/build-confidence.md#avoid-hardcoded-config-or-tokens)